vld/yasno-outages/readme.md

    ```

 ## TODO:
-- [ ] Don't notify with empty slots
+- [x] Don't notify with empty slots
 - [ ] Don't notify about tomorrow until 12:00
 - [ ] Change message for all day without outages
+- [x] Add total hours stats

+## Notification rules
+1. If plan changed
+2. If new plan has slots